In this mini lesson, students use in-water profiles of historical ocean data to analyze how sea surface salinity varies with depth.

 Exploring salinity patterns is a great way to better understand the relationships between the water cycle, ocean circulation, and climate.
-Explore sea surface salinity mapped plots created from the Earth System Data Explorer, paired with questions (and answers) from the Aquarius Mission.
+In this mini lesson, students analyze sea surface salinity mapped plots created from the Earth System Data Explorer, paired with questions (and answers) from the Aquarius Mission.
 Credit: Aquarius Education

 Students review the NASA video showing biosphere data over the North Atlantic Ocean as a time series animation displaying a decade of phytoplankton blooms and answer questions.

 Students observe how air quality changes over time, for a selected location, using data from the United States Environmental Protection Agency (EPA).

 This mini lesson engages students by watching a NASA video related to seasonal chlorophyll concentration as it relates to net radiation using NASA's Aqua satellite.
 Students will examine the model and answer the questions.

 Students analyze four data visualizations focused on the topic of sea level.
 They use a jigsaw method to explore and communicate their findings to their peers.

 Students observe seasonal images of Monthly Normalized Difference Vegetation, looking for any changes in vegetation that are occurring throughout the year.
 They put the images in order based on what they know about seasonal changes.

 Students will analyze the mapped plot of the historic Ocean Chlorophyll Concentrations at key locations around the world for the period of 1998-2018.

 Students interpret a double bar/column chart comparing the number of tropical cyclones in different locations.